steadycron/terraform-provider-steadycron/README.md

 - When omitted, the server generates a slug from `name` (visible after `terraform apply`).
 - Renaming `key` is an in-place update — no replacement occurs, but any in-code references must be updated.
 - The SDK resolves the ping token from the key at runtime using `STEADYCRON_API_KEY` (read-only scope is sufficient).

+Declaring the `key` in Terraform means your cron schedule, alert rules, and SDK instrumentation all live in the same configuration — the cron job itself and the code that monitors it are managed as code together.

 ## Importing existing resources